CLAIR-LAB-TECHNION/multi-taxi/README.md

 ```bash
 pip install "git+https://github.com/sarah-keren/multi_taxi@0.0.0"
 ```

+# Acknowledgements
+This library is based on [MultiTaxiLib](https://github.com/ofirAbu/MultiTaxiLib) by Ofir Abu.
+The original implementation paper can be found [here](https://github.com/ofirAbu/MultiTaxiLib/blob/master/MultiTaxiLabProject.pdf).

 # Citation
 To cite this repository in academic works or any other purpose, please use the following citation: